Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Markov chain Monte Carlo

-In our initial implementation of the MCMC \citep{Acuna21}, the random walker uses a uniform distribution to choose the next state where it is going to move in the parameter space of the CMF and WMF.
-This is called a naive walk \citep{MT95}, in which all points in the parameter space have a probability of being chosen proportional to their number of neighbours.
-This poses the following problem: for the states whose CMF or WMF are close to 0 or 1, they are less likely to be sampled in the random walk, because they have less neighbours than the central values.
-A model with WMF = 1 is not physical, although many highly-irradiated rocky planets might present low-mass atmospheres, which correspond to a WMF close to 0.
-To compensate the lower probability of being chosen in the limiting states of the prior, we use an adaptive step size in the walker.
-This consists on adapting the maximum size of the perturbation used to generate a new model instead of using a fixed value everywhere in the parameter space.
-This adaptive step size will decrease in the limiting areas of the prior (i.e low WMF states) and have its greatest value in the centre of the prior (WMF = 0.5).
-The self-adjusting step size is carried by a transformation of the parameter space, which ranges from exponential to spherical transforms \citep{Chaudhry21}.
-In this work, we choose to implement the self-adjusting logit transform (SALT), proposed by \cite{Director17}.
+In our initial implementation of the MCMC \citep{Acuna21}, the random walker used a uniform distribution to choose the next state where it would move in the parameter space of the CMF and WMF.
+This approach is called a naive walk \citep{MT95}, and in it all the points in the parameter space have a probability of being chosen that is proportional to their number of neighbours.
+This poses the following problem: For the states whose CMF or WMF is close to zero or one, they are less likely to be sampled in the random walk because they have less neighbours than the central values.
+A model with a WMF equal to one is not physical, although many highly irradiated rocky planets might present low-mass atmospheres that correspond to a WMF close to zero.
+To compensate for this lower probability of being chosen in the limiting states of the prior, we used an adaptive step size in the walker.
+This consisted of having an adaptive maximum size for the perturbation used to generate a new model instead of using a fixed value everywhere in the parameter space.
+This adaptive step size would decrease in the limiting areas of the prior (i.e. low WMF states) and have its greatest value at the centre of the prior (WMF = 0.5).
+The self-adjusting step size can be carried by a transformation of the parameter space, which ranges from exponential to spherical transforms \citep{Chaudhry21}.
+In this work, we chose to implement the self-adjusting logit transform (SALT) proposed by \cite{Director17}.
 The SALT transform is publicly available in the \textit{SALTSampler} R package\footnote{\url{https://rdrr.io/cran/SALTSampler/man/SALTSampler-package.html}}, which eases its implementation in Python for our own model.